cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Hashing to a finite field {#hashtofield}

-The hash\_to\_field function hashes a byte string msg of any length into one or more elements of a field F.
+The hash\_to\_field function hashes a byte string msg of arbitrary length into one or more elements of a field F.
 This function works in two steps: it first hashes the input byte string to produce a uniformly random byte string, and then interprets this byte string as one or more elements of F.

 For the first step, hash\_to\_field calls an auxiliary function expand\_message.
-This document defines two variants of expand\_message, one appropriate for hash functions like SHA-2 {{FIPS180-4}} or SHA-3 {{FIPS202}}, and one appropriate for extensible-output functions like SHAKE-128 {{FIPS202}}.
+This document defines two variants of expand\_message: one appropriate for hash functions like SHA-2 {{FIPS180-4}} or SHA-3 {{FIPS202}}, and another appropriate for extensible-output functions such as SHAKE-128 {{FIPS202}}.
 Security considerations for each expand\_message variant are discussed below ({{hashtofield-expand-xmd}}, {{hashtofield-expand-xof}}).

 Implementors MUST NOT use rejection sampling to generate a uniformly random element of F.
 The reason is that rejection sampling procedures are difficult to implement in constant time, and later well-meaning "optimizations" may silently render an implementation non-constant-time.